AdaCore/learn/content/courses/ada-idioms/chapters/constructor_functions_for_abstract_data_types.rst

     procedure Do_Something (This : in out Foo) is abstract;

 In contrast, *concrete* types have an actual representation and can be used to declare objects.
-Likewise, concrete subprograms are callable, implemented units.
-In the following discussion, *abstract* has the OOP sense unless stated otherwise.
+Likewise, concrete subprograms are fully implemented, callable units.
+In the following discussion, *abstract* has this OOP sense unless stated otherwise.

-When a tagged type is extended, inherited constructor functions automatically become abstract functions for the extended type.
+We that definition in place, we can explain how Ada prevents constructor inheritance: whenever a tagged type is extended, all inherited constructor functions automatically become abstract functions for the extended type.
 Assuming the extended child type is not abstract, the type extension will be illegal because only abstract types can have abstract subprograms.
-Thus, the compiler prevents this situation.
+Thus, the compiler prevents this inappropriate constructor inheritance.

 For an example, both for the code and the Ada rules, consider this simple package declaration that presents the tagged private type